-While revenue generated, and adherence to fiscal targets can be used as an important measure of employee performance, it is, depending on your company; or your role, unquantifiable or irrelevant.
+While revenue generated, and adherence to fiscal targets can be used as an important measure of employee performance but depending on your company, or your role, it can be unquantifiable or irrelevant.
 If you work in sales, you can easily see if the members of your team have reached their targets.
-If your company or team has a different focus; goals can be used as a means to gauge the progress of individual employees.
+If your company or team has a different focus, goals can be used to gauge the progress of individual employees.

 Feedback is useless unless it breeds some sort of action.
 The best result any manager can hope for is for their employee to listen to the feedback they receive, and not just implement it, but stop and think about it rationally.
 Perhaps something can be gleaned from this feedback, or maybe it is not applicable; but either way, feedback should prompt a conversation to discuss both the merits and pitfalls of a certain action.

-An employee who can take ownership of a particular task and complete it is an asset to any company.
+An employee who can take ownership of a task and complete it, is an asset to any company.
 This can free up the workload of managers, prevent micro-managing and enable employees to have greater autonomy in their role.
-This type of employee is particularly valuable to younger, start-ups; as they can typically overcome problems on their own, overcome roadblocks as well as requiring less supervision and reinforcement; thereby making them incredibly valuable to the fledgling company.
+This type of employee is particularly valuable to younger start-ups; as they can typically overcome problems on their own, overcome roadblocks as well as requiring less supervision and reinforcement; thereby making them incredibly valuable to the fledgling company.

-“What I always say is, ‘Do every job you’re in like you’re going to do it for the rest of your life, and demonstrate that ownership of it” – Mary Barra.
+“What I always say is, ‘Do every job you’re in like you’re going to do it for the rest of your life and demonstrate that ownership of it”

 Time management is an important skill to look at when evaluating an employee’s performance.
 While quality is, of course, more important than quantity, so too is the timeliness of the work completed.
 It is important that an employee can adhere to time limits and schedules as laid out by managers or working guidelines.